 March 2018.
 A quick note from 2018 Riz :)

 Hey guys, I wrote this post in 2012 but it still gets the most amount of traffic of all the pages in this blog.
-Every now and then I get some hate comments here, and yes, I see you, and I understand where you’re coming from.
+Every now and then I get some questions and critics, and yes, I see you, and I understand where you’re coming from.

 Second, that I needed a lot of growing up from the time I wrote this post.
 There are many layers surrounding this topic that I couldn’t have covered 6 years ago.
 I didn’t think about unborn children, or school shooting, or cancer, or injustice.
 I did talk about death and losing my Dad when I was 24 years old.
-But I do know I could have used better terminologies, or referenced the Scripture more.
+Admittedly, I could have used better terminologies, or referenced the Scripture more.

 In any case, I still believe most of what I said in this post, however seemingly shallow the illustrations I used.
 Now a little wiser and eyes more wide open to what’s happening in the world, I still believe with all my heart that He is the Giver of all gifts and Sovereign in all things, in all seasons, at all times—whether we understand it or not.